-- NOTE 1: NATURE OF ENTITY AND SUMMARY OF SIGNIFICANT ACCOUNTING POLICIES (CONTINUED) - F. Assets, Liabilities, Net Position or Fund Balances (Continued)
+NOTE 1: NATURE OF ENTITY AND SUMMARY OF SIGNIFICANT ACCOUNTING POLICIES (CONTINUED)

 8. Compensated Absences

 The District accrues unused vacation, sick leave, and personal days as a liability.
 Upon termination or retirement, the employee will be paid for these accumulated absences in accordance with District policy.